 #4 – What are web safe fonts?

-It is always a smart decision to use web safe fonts.
+It is always a smart decision to use web safe fonts for digital marketing creatives.
 These happen to be fonts that are supported by all the major web browsers, by default.

-Some of the Serif types are;
+Some of the web safe Serif fonts are:

 - Times New Roman